canontech/txintegration/README.md

 Paste this signature into the terminal that is waiting, press enter, and it will submit the transaction to your node.

-### Other Functions

-This repo also provides similar setups for making claims attestations, making remarks, and bonding tokens.
-They follow similar patterns like modifying a user inputs section at the top and then waiting for a signature.